 Page Restriction gives you control over the content in your WordPress sites.
 Content is accessed and restricted based on one’s user role.
 This gives you the ability to prevent users from getting to a page or post.
 You can apply restrictions to either all pages or only a select few and especially restrict those to users that are not logged in.

 You may curate access towards individual ones or all.
 Users who do not have access to certain areas will be given default and static error messages.
 Even complete site restriction is possible as well for those not logged in.
 To go even further, there is an option to restrict only excerpts or blocks of a page or post if you so wish.
 Content may be restricted based on one or more WordPress roles, and the plugin allows you to create, modify, and update these roles as needed.

-This plugin was first published by its creator in August of 2020.
-It is presently on version 1.3.4 and last experienced an update on February 17th, 2023.
-The most recent version functions on WordPress 6.1.3 and requires at least PHP 5.4 to function on your server.
-This plugin is currently working on over 1,000 WordPress websites.
-It has had over 17,470 downloads.
-There have not been many help requests from users.
+This product was initially published by its creator in August of 2020.
+It is actively on version 1.3.5 and last experienced an update on February 12th, 2024.
+The latest edition functions on WordPress 6.4.3 and requires at least PHP 5.4 to operate on your server.
+This plugin is presently operating on over 1,000 WordPress websites.
+It has had over 20,210 downloads.
+There have not been many help requests from customers.
 Reviews for Page Restriction WordPress (WP) – Protect WP Pages/Post are very positive.
-Many of the users who left an evaluation found this plugin to be worthwhile.
+Many of the users who left a piece of feedback found this plugin to be useful.

 Security Issues and Vulnerabilities